Altiort/Altiort/README.md

 - 👀 I’m interested in matlab scripts and functions, AI assisted materials development, composites design and structural evaluation
 - 🌱 I’m currently teaching disciplines in advanced materials for thermal conservaiton and biocomposites
 - 💞️ Collaborations: Actually, I am learning about Matlab sripts and functions, so I do not have so much to contribute.
-- 📫 How to reach me: ortenzi.uspATgmail.cpm
+- 📫 How to reach me: yachtdesignerAThotmail.it

 <!---
 Altiort/Altiort is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.